 Consider the following funnel steps.

-In general it is the number of players at each step in the funnel that has the most impact to performance.
+In general, the number of players at each step in the funnel that has the most impact to performance.

 e.g. A funnel that contains 100% of your players on step 1 and has a very gradual falloff is going to take longer to calculate than one the constrains the 1st step to players belonging to a particular segment or filter group, or has a more dramatic falloff.